lionkor/String/README.md

 ### Why?

 For learning purposes and as part of my own personal library of code that I use in my projects.
 This is not supposed to be faster or better in an objective sense than `std::string`.
 The idea is to develop a String class with an interface that fits my personal coding style.
-This is not to say that it won't be fast; I just know that it's pretty difficult to ever reach the speed of, say, `std::string`.
+This is not to say that it won't be fast; I just know that it's pretty difficult to ever reach the speed of, say, `std::string`, and it's not the scope of this project to make a String class that will fit every possible use case.